 The Morgan Stanley Group operates a defined contribution pension scheme, the Morgan Stanley UK Group Pension Plan.
-There are three Directors to whom retirement benefits are accruing under this defined contribution scheme (2017: two).
+There are three Directors to whom retirement benefits are accruing under this defined contribution scheme (2017: one).

-One Director has benefits accruing under the Alternative Retirement Plan, a defined benefit scheme, operated by Morgan Stanley UK Limited (2017: one).
+One Director has retirement benefits under a frozen non-UK defined benefits scheme (2017: one).
+In addition, one Director has benefits accruing under the Alternative Retirement Plan, a defined benefit scheme, operated by the Company (2017: one).

-The Company has provided the following advances and credit to its Directors during the year:
+The Company has not provided any loans or other credit advances to its Directors during the year (2017: \$nil).